F 450 923-7597

 Annie-Claude Hogue is a physical therapist who graduated from the faculty of medicine at Université de Montréal in 2011, the first cohort of the professional master in physical therapy.
 She speaks fluent English and French and has functional knowledge of Spanish.
 She also learned a few words of safi-safi while doing an international cooperation project in Senegal in 2007.
 Marked by that experience abroad, she decides to participate in another international cooperation project in Bolivia during her graduate studies.
 She then put to use her knowledge to improve the quality of the treatments in a Bolivian institution.
 She took great satisfaction from the improvements in patients’ quality of life brought by the project.
 She wrote her master’s thesis following this mission.
 Its subject was about optimization of rehabilitation knowledge transfer in international cooperation.

 Being a gymnast, Annie-Claude stayed active in her sport as a coach for many years.
 She worked to upgrade the pre-competitive program of her gymnastics club.
 She used her knowledge in physiotherapy and in the sports in general to help and guide her gymnasts.
 She was also involved as a physiotherapist for the McGill University Martlets women’s ice hockey team.
 Following her involvements in gymnastics and hockey, her passion for sports’ physical therapy was clear to her.
 Following through with her passion, she specialised in orthopaedic physical therapy, as well as in manual therapy and in motor control.
+In 2014, Annie-Claude had the chance to used her skills as she toured Russia with the Cirque Éloize for their show iD .
+She was the physiotherapist in charge of the 19 athletes in for the two month tour.
 Staying updated with the evidences in the sports’ physical therapy is a priority in Annie-Claude’s practice.
 She’s always looking to improve her knowledge and push her abilities to the best of the evidence available.